 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Abu Dhabi air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Abu Dhabi is currently 11.4 times the WHO annual air quality guideline value

 Unhealthy 180 US AQI